 In 2017, Frank Water started work in Nepal.
 Our first project was to implement a gravity fed water supply system in the mountains of the Kathmandu Valley.
 The initial project proposal, to lift water up a mountain to be stored and distributed, was technically advanced and required specialist knowledge that was not available within our project team.
 We realised that a framework was needed to assess feasibility of systems that NGOs or local governments departments could use before they started designing projects.

-To make this framework a reality, we’ve been working with our strategic partner Arup, to develop a feasibility toolkit, which uses a series of interconnected questions to assess the water availability, water demand and feasibility of supplying enough water to the target location.
-The framework helps project managers understand the initial assessment of the water ‘balance’ and sign posts the team to further assessments and technical inputs that are required to build a detailed project plan.
+To make this framework a reality, we worked with our strategic partner Arup to develop a feasibility toolkit, which uses a series of interconnected questions to assess the water availability, water demand and feasibility of supplying enough water to the target location.
+The framework helped project managers understand the initial assessment of the water ‘balance’ and sign posts the team to further assessments and technical inputs that are required to build a detailed project plan.